P79N6A/Markdown/VM/Debian_handbook/Debian_handbook_2_introduction.md

     Bruce was employed at the time that he led the Debian project.
 The name “Sid” holds particular status, since it will eternally be associated with the Un- stable branch.
-In the film, this character was the neighbor child, who was always breaking toys — so beware of geing too close to Unstable.
+In the film, this character was the neighbor child, who was always breaking toys — so beware of geting too close to Unstable.
 Otherwise, Sid is also an acronym for “Still In Development”.

 ## The Inner workings of the Debian Project ##